paskal/claude-go-tests/README.md

 ## Official Documentation

 For more details about Claude's GitHub integration [please see the official doc](https://support.anthropic.com/en/articles/10167454-using-the-github-integration).
-Please note:

-- **GitHub Integration:** Claude connects directly to GitHub to fetch repository contents, which provides comprehensive context for generating tests.
-- **Repository Sync:** Only the file names and contents from your selected branch are retrieved - commit history, pull requests, and other metadata are excluded.
-- **Access Control:** For private repositories, make sure you grant the necessary permissions.
-If you lose access or encounter issues, refer to the prompts or contact your GitHub organization’s administrators.
-- **Best Practices:** Start with a small subset of your codebase and regularly sync your repository to ensure Claude works with the latest version.

-For the complete integration details and further instructions, please consult the `claude-context/instructions.md` file.

 ---